-However, whatever one's opinion about the result, Donald Trump's decisive re-election helped clear the air and underpin a stockmarket phenomenon that has become known as 'American exceptionalism'.
-American companies dominate global equity indices and US equities once again delivered the lion's share of returns to global investors (although over the last three years the total return of the FTSE 100 has kept pace with the US equity market, if you exclude the seven mega-cap tech stocks known as the Magnificent Seven).
+However, whatever one's opinion about the result, Donald Trump's decisive re-election helped clear the air and underpin a stock-market phenomenon that has become known as 'American exceptionalism'.
+American companies dominate global equity indices and US equities once again delivered the lion's share of returns to global investors.
+The UK's FTSE 100 Index has delivered a total return (including dividends) of 11% so far in 2024.
+That's a very good annual return.
+But it looks very disappointing compared to the 28% gain in America's S&P 500 (although over the last three years the total return of the FTSE 100 has kept pace with the US equity market, if you exclude the seven mega-cap tech stocks known as the Magnificent Seven).